Jerry Seinfeld: 1998–2010: Established career

 In 2004, Seinfeld appeared in two commercial webisodes promoting American Express, titled The Adventures of Seinfeld & Superman.
 In these, Seinfeld appeared with a cartoon rendering of Superman, to whom reference was made in numerous episodes of Seinfeld as Seinfeld's hero, voiced by Patrick Warburton (character David Puddy on Seinfeld).
 The webisodes were directed by Barry Levinson and aired briefly on television.
 Seinfeld and "Superman" were also interviewed by Matt Lauer in a specially recorded interview for the Today show.
 Also that year, Seinfeld appeared at the National Museum of American History to donate the "puffy shirt" he wore in the Seinfeld episode of the same name.
-He also gave a speech when presenting the "puffy shirt," saying humorously that "This is the most embarrassing moment of my life."
+He joked it was "the most embarrassing moment in the history of the Smithsonian... a new low," but that he was proud of the honor.
 In 2006, Seinfeld had a cameo appearance on Saturday Night Live as host Julia Louis-Dreyfus' assassin.
-Louis-Dreyfus in her opening monologue mentioned the "Seinfeld curse."
+Louis-Dreyfus in her opening monologue mentioned the "Seinfeld curse".
 While talking about how ridiculous the "curse" was, a stage light suddenly fell next to her.
 The camera moved to a catwalk above the stage where Seinfeld was standing, holding a large pair of bolt cutters.
 He angrily muttered, "Damn it!" upset that it did not hit her.
 Louis-Dreyfus continued to say that she is indeed not cursed.

-Seinfeld appeared at the 79th Academy Awards in 2007 as the presenter for "Best Documentary."
+Seinfeld appeared at the 79th Academy Awards in 2007 as the presenter for Best Documentary.
 Before announcing the nominations, he did a monologue about the unspoken agreement between movie theater owners and movie patrons.
-On October 4, 2007, Seinfeld made a guest appearance as himself in the 30 Rock episode "SeinfeldVision."
+On October 4, 2007, Seinfeld made a guest appearance as himself in the 30 Rock episode "SeinfeldVision".
 On February 24, 2008, at the 80th Academy Awards, Seinfeld appeared as the voice of his Bee Movie animated character Barry, presenting Best Animated Short Film.
 Before announcing the nominees, he showed a montage of film clips featuring bees, saying that they were some of his early work (as Barry).